You want to embrace email marketing.

 This may mean writing your emails on the same day of the week for weekly emails, or the same week of the month for monthly emails.
 Knowing the exact deadline you’re working against will help you do what needs to be done, and line up help if needed.

-Finally, here’s one of my favorite “secret weapons” for saving time with your email marketing: the autoresponder series.
+Finally, here’s one of my favorite “secret weapons” for saving time with your email marketing: the automated email series.

-Autoresponders are a series of emails you set up once, and they’re delivered automatically to people who sign up to one of your lists.
+Automated email series are emails you set up once, and they’re delivered automatically to people who sign up to one of your lists.
 They allow you to send a series of messages that build and strengthen your relationship with your new prospects and customers at a time that their interest in your business is high.

-They are the true “set it and forget it” email marketing technique — once you’ve created your autoresponder series, you can sit back and watch while it’s delivered automatically.
+They are the true “set it and forget it” email marketing technique — once you’ve created your automated email series, you can sit back and watch while it’s delivered automatically.

 What’s your favorite technique?